pyeventsourcing/esdbclient/README.md

 This method has one required argument, `stream_name`, which is a Python `str` that uniquely identifies a stream for which a stream metadata will be obtained.

-This method has an optional `timeout` argument, which is a Python `float` that sets a deadline for the completion of the gRPC operation.
+This method has an optional `timeout` argument, which is a Python `float` that sets a maximum duration, in seconds, for the completion of the gRPC operation.

 This method has an optional `credentials` argument, which can be used to override call credentials derived from the connection string URI.